How to Calculate Commercial Real Estate Value

 Property Transferability

-With these factors in mind, there are 4 commonly used approaches used to value a commercial property.
+With these factors in mind, there are four commonly used approaches to valuing commercial property.

 How to Value Commercial Real Estate: 4 Methods